dlt-hub/dlt-dbt-chess/README.md

    ![picture1](https://storage.googleapis.com/dlt-blog-images/Chess-dlt-dbt-package.png)

+> ⚠️ **Note:**
+>
 > Please note that this is a starting template for your data model and is not the final product.
-It is advised to customize the
+It is advised to customize
-> data model as per your needs.
+> the data model as per your needs.

 Here's the link to the DB diagram: [link](https://dbdiagram.io/d/Chess-dlt-dbt-package-66ff678dfb079c7ebd4c4471).